 Drug abuse affects not only your body but your mind as well.
 This is why drugs that may not be physically addictive may trigger dependency in an individual who frequently abuses the drug.
 Admission into a dual diagnosis treatment center in Leicester, NC is your first step to recovery.
-Comprehensive addiction treatment is provided to treat the root of your substance abuse problem, as well as your physical symptoms, allowing you to make a full recovery from your drug addiction.
+Comprehensive addiction treatment is provided to treat the root of your substance use problem, as well as your physical symptoms, allowing you to make a full recovery from your drug addiction.

 What Is Psychological Dependence?

 Addiction is not just a physical problem.
 Many treatment experts believe that the psychological components are more damaging than the physical aspects.
 That’s why so much of a rehab treatment program focuses on mental health and other related issues.
 This factor is known as psychological dependence and has many factors, such as: